 - For tree removal and pruning work, get estimates from at least three different companies.
 For large expensive jobs five estimates is often best.

 - Do not allow the contractor to use climbing spikes on your tree unless the plan is to remove it.

 - Avoid contractors that suggest that a tree ‘needs a haircut’.
 Always have your contractor explain how any proposed pruning will improve the health or structure of your tree.
 Always seek to prune as few live and healthy branches from a tree as possible.

-- Always be as specific as possible with what the assignment of contractor is.
+- Always be as specific as possible with what the assignment of the contractor is.
 The number and/or size of branches to be pruned, what material will be hauled off site, and what cleanup activities the contractor will conduct after the job are some of the things you will want to make clear.

 - Consider having the company leave woodchips or logs behind for you to use for landscaping or firewood.

 - When hiring a Consulting Arborist to assist with the preparation of a Tree Protection Plan you should ensure that they are familiar with the Takoma Park Tree Protection Plan Permit Process